Are you back again? Are you still haunted by flashes of a soggy kebab and your mate covering a D-list celebrity in mayonnaise? No worries…

 This history museum in Downtown Las Vegas tells the story of the mob and their influence on politics and wider society – not just in Las Vegas but in other parts of the US, as well.
 You’ll get to learn about their role and rise during the Prohibition era as well as famous happenings, like the Valentines Day Massacre.
 Tip: Swing by the speakeasy in the museum for a post-education drink.

 Do aliens exist?
-Don’t ask us: we literally have no idea.
+Don’t ask me: I literally have no idea.
 But if you’re at all curious, or even excited, about the prospect of little green (or grey) men having a home somewhere out there amongst the stars, then somewhere like Area 51 is really going to capture your imagination.

 Unfortunately, but probably best for your safety, Area 51 is off-limits to the public.
 However, there are plenty of tours available in relatively nearby Las Vegas that can offer you some kooky insight into the world of aliens, and how the CIA and FBI have a role in keeping it all under wraps.
 Allegedly.
 Note that if you do actually try to enter Area 51 you risk been arrested or possibly shot.